Root Canal Therapy

 Oregon City, OR

-There are many reasons why you would need a root canal treatment:
+There are a few different reasons why a root canal is needed.
+Common reasons include:

 |•||Tooth decay has reached the inner layers of the teeth.

 |•||Cracks or chips in your teeth have extended past the enamel and into the inner layers, affecting the pulp.

 |•||The pulp has become inflamed due to a large filling.

 |•||An abscess has formed at the root of your tooth.|